Kuppadithara

-The natural beauty of the fields, the surrounding hills, and the tranquil rural environment make Kuppadithara an appealing destination for visitors seeking a peaceful countryside experience.
-The nearby resort offers modern facilities for tourists who wish to explore the charm of the village life.
-Banasura sagar dam and banasura hills are the main tourist location near to the village, which is 5 km far from the village.
-Kurumbalakotta hills is another main tourist destination near to the village, which is 3km far from the village.

 Demographics

 As of the 2011 India census, Kuppadithara had a population of 8839, with 4326 males and 4513 females.

 Transportation

 Kuppadithara can be accessed from Padinjarathara or Kalpetta.
 The Periya ghat road connects Mananthavady to Kannur and Thalassery.
 The Thamarassery mountain road connects Calicut with Kalpetta.
 The Kuttiady mountain road connects Vatakara with Kalpetta and Mananthavady.
 The Palchuram mountain road connects Kannur and Iritty with Mananthavady.
 The road from Nilambur to Ooty is also connected to Wayanad through the village of Meppadi.